-SJPDS looks forward to introducing you to our new faculty and staff that will be joining us in the upcoming school year.
+SJPDS looks forward to introducing you to our new faculty and staff for the 2021-22 school year.

 We welcome Ms. Christina Monteleone to our Second Grade team!

 "Hello, St. John’s Parish Day school!
 My name is Christina Monteleone and I am so excited to start my journey, teaching 2nd grade, with your wonderful community.
 I moved to Baltimore about three years ago from New Jersey, where I grew up.
 I had attended a Catholic grade school and high school and grew up going to church with my family.
 After high school, I attended Ursinus College, where I received a B.S. in psychology, focusing my studies in child development, and a double minor in dance and education.
 After Ursinus, I attended Towson University receiving a post-bachelors certificate in family-professional collaborations.
 I have also taken various graduate courses in play therapy and child life services.
 I am currently attending Liberty University (online) to receive my M.Ed. in curriculum and instruction with a graduation date of December 2021.
 This past school year, I was a Wilgis Teaching Fellow at the Bryn Mawr School, where I was a kindergarten teacher.
 Besides teaching in the classroom, I also am a dance instructor and group fitness instructor.
 Some fun facts about me include: I love the Jersey shore, purple is my favorite color, and sushi is my favorite food.
 I feel so blessed and honored to be teaching at St. John’s Parish Day school, next year, and officially starting my teaching career in such a supportive environment." – Christina Monteleone

 Enjoy this video with your child(ren) of Ms. Monteleone reading “The Positive Ninja” by Mary Nhin.

 We welcome Mrs. Brooke Wakeman to our Second Grade team!